okutewonah/f1-countdown/README.md

-# Countdown to second race in Italy
+# Countdown to the second race in Italy